CLIENT REVIEW - Two Decades of Cozumel: The López Family Continues to Spice Up Clarion

 “We want to be innovative and keep up with the times,” Ignacio said.
 “Whatever the people want, we are going to try to fill their demands.”

+Maria mentioned the introduction of Quesabirria, Al Pastor Tacos, Rice Bowls, and new drinks, as well as the much-anticipated addition of Churros with Cajeta to the menu.

-Cozumel has established itself as the go-to location for celebrations ranging from graduations to birthdays, and holidays such as Cinco De Mayo and Day of the Dead.
+Cozumel has established itself as the go-to location for celebrations ranging from graduations to birthdays, and holidays such as Cinco De Mayo.
+The Day of the Dead, and National Margarita Day.

 Located within the Clarion Motel 6 at 24 United Drive, Cozumel Mexican Restaurant and Cantina invites patrons to enjoy their dishes and specials throughout the week, with business hours extending from 11:00 a.m. to 9:00 p.m.
 Monday through Thursday, 11:00 a.m. to 10:00 p.m. on Friday, noon to 10:00 p.m. on Saturday, and noon to 8:30 p.m. on Sunday.

-Their weekly specials offer a variety of enticing deals, from the Beef or Chicken Chimichanga on Mondays, paired with SD Beer, to the Steak or Chicken Fajitas on Sundays, complemented by a 20-ounce Lime Margarita.
+Their weekly specials offer a variety of enticing deals, from the Beef or Chicken Chimichanga on Mondays, paired with SOL Mexican Beer, to the Steak or Chicken Fajitas on Sundays, complemented by a 20-ounce Lime Margarita.

 As Cozumel Mexican Restaurant and Cantina nears its 20th anniversary, the López family continues to serve up tradition, innovation, and the flavors of Jalisco, all while embracing the community that has become their second home.